-The use of volume Contract Rebates within appropriate contracts was approved by Scotland Excel at the June 2018 Joint Committee.
+The use of volume Contract Rebates within appropriate contracts was approved by the Joint Committee in June 2018.
 As part of the internal contract governance process, the applicability of the inclusion of rebates is now standard practice within the organisation.